nlsynth/karuta/README.md

 to install the Karuta package.

-Please follow [@karutalang on Twitter](https://twitter.com/karutalang) for updates and tips.
+Please follow [@karutalang](https://twitter.com/karutalang) on Twitter for updates and tips.

 ## Quick overview

 Karuta's language is an object oriented scripting language.
 The syntax is similar to recently popular programming languages like JavaScript, Python, Go or so on.
 Minimum code looks like as follows.

-     module {
      process main() {
        // Do computation, call other methods and do I/O.
-       }
      }

 This defines a method 'main' of current object.
 It can be called like this.